tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 **With Price Discrimination:**
 This will depend on the degree of price discrimination, but the people who had $WTP < {Market Price}$ can now buy the product (if their willingness to pay is above the marginal cost).
 If price discriminate were illegal, people would have to pay the "supply and demand" cost and pay.
 Now, less wealthy individuals cannot afford the newest hardware or software, while giant corporations will be happy that equipment costs have gone down!

-# Price Discrimination With Tech
+# Examples of Price Discrimination With Tech
 With the focus on tech companies abuses in privacy, democracy, and competition in the industry, people do not complain about "tech companies are abusing their power to charge me 2 dollars more for gloves".
 Despite this, technology still plays an increasingly larger role in pricing today.

 A personal anecdote I had with Lyft is below, but feel free to ignore it.